PrivilegesPrivileges mk Wed, 02/26/2014 - 15:41

 UsersUsers mk Sat, 03/27/2010 - 22:54

 All interactions with the database server are attributed to a particular user known to the system.
-Therefore, a user-name should be created upfront, much like you would have to on any computer system, Your user name determines the database instances covered by database schemas you have permission to access and your role in managing them.
-Much like your computer environment, it is essential to restrict access to your valuable database content.
+Therefore, a user login name should be created upfront, much like you would have to on any computer system, Your user name determines the schemas you have permission to access and your role in managing them.
+Much like your computers file system, it is essential to restrict access to your valuable database content via grant and revoke privileges and/or roles.

-To create, modify and drop a user in the database you can use the following syntax (NB: the use of double and single quotes, i.e., id versus string value, at the various places.):
+To create, modify/alter or drop a user in the database you can use the following syntax:

-The "user_name", 'user_password' and "schema_name" are needed to authenticate yourself against tools, such as mclient and all APIs, to gain access to the particular database schema.
+The user name, password and database name are needed to authenticate yourself against tools such as mclient and all APIs, to gain access to the particular database.
+Once connected the current schema is the one as specified for the user.

 Every user plays a certain role.
 So, when a user is created, a role with the same name is automatically created as well.
 The difference is that, the user has all corresponding permissions, e.g., the user has all permissions on the table it creates.
 However, the role with the same name remains empty until permissions have been granted to it explicitly.